The Seventh Sin: Plot

-In post-World War II Hong Kong, unhappily married Carol (Eleanor Parker) has an affair with Paul (Jean Pierre Aumont), a married man.
-Her physician husband Walter (Bill Travers) discovers it and presents her with a choice: travel with him to a remote mainland village (where he will fight a cholera epidemic) or face the scandal of a very public divorce.
+In post-World War II Hong Kong, unhappily married Carol has an affair with Paul, a married man.
+Her physician husband Walter discovers it and presents her with a choice: travel with him to a remote mainland village (where he will fight a cholera epidemic) or face the scandal of a very public divorce.
 She persuades him to reconsider, and he proposes an alternative.
 If Paul's wife will agree to a divorce and if he marries Carol within one week, Walter will obtain a quiet divorce.
 Carol presents Walter's offer to Paul, who declines, claiming respect for his wife.

-Carol sees her only choice is to accompany Walter to the village, where she meets the rakish and booze-soaked consul Tim (George Sanders).
+Carol sees her only choice is to accompany Walter to the village, where she meets the rakish and booze-soaked consul Tim.
 He soon introduces her to nuns at the local hospital-convent, and Carol begins to re-evaluate her self-absorbed life and character.

 Working at the convent, Carol learns she is pregnant.
 She tells Walter she's unsure who is the father, and he regrets her honesty.
 Shortly after, Walter contracts cholera and dies.
 Carol returns to Hong Kong with an uncertain future.